riflechess/riflechess.github.io/stp/summaries/Board_of_Zoning_Appeals_Meeting_-_Canceled.md

 ---
 #### Meeting Info

-* **Meeting Type**: Board of Zoning Appeals Meeting (canceled)
+* Type: Board of Zoning Appeals Meeting
-* **Purpose**: Review of zoning appeals and land-use decisions in the city
+* Purpose: To hear appeals on zoning decisions within the city of Saint Paul (meeting canceled)
-* **Date/Time**: No specific date or time listed, as meeting was canceled
+* Date/Time: Not specified
+* Note: The meeting was canceled, so no information on discussion or decisions was provided.

 #### Summary

-Unfortunately, this meeting was canceled.
-There is no information to summarize from a non-existent meeting.
-If you're looking for updates on past meetings or future events, please let me know and I'll be happy to help!
+Unfortunately, this meeting was canceled, and there is no information to summarize.
+If you were expecting to attend or follow along with a specific agenda item, please check the city's website for updates on when the meeting will be rescheduled.